Eckhoff42/ait_ads_labelling/README.md

 # Automatic labeler AIT-ADS

-A simple python script to label the datasets from [AIT_ADS](https://zenodo.org/records/8263181).
+A python script to label the datasets from [AIT_ADS](https://zenodo.org/records/8263181).
 Any alert happening in the time scope of an attack (as specified in the label file) is labeled as that attack.
 Multiple attacks happening at once have multiple labels.